bbanting/budgettool/README.md

 - [ ] Search descriptions
 - [ ] Remove groups and create shortcuts "/"
 - [ ] Make a Printable class with len attribute
-- [x] All targets summarized if none specified
 - [ ] Include command names in KEYWORDS

 ## Notes